-Myths about Online Schools
+Myths about Online Education

 MYTH: Students who attend online schools lack socialization and social skills.

-MYTH: Online schools don't meet the curriculum requirements for public schools.
+MYTH: Online schools don't meet requirements for public schools.

 FACT: AZVA is a public school that operates outside of a traditional classroom.
 As public school students, your children will be expected to spend a certain amount of time each day engaged in schoolwork and they are required to take standardized tests mandated by the state of Arizona.